ondras12345/AlarmClock/docs/screens.md

 Date: 11.
 6. 2019
 Time: 23:14:11
 Day of the week: 2 - Tuesday
+Ambient LED: 25x (range 0-255 --> 0-25 on this screen).
+This indicates the
+    stop value of PWMDimmer instead of the current value to avoid confusion when setting.
 Buttons:
 - b - alarms
+- t - timer (not implemented yet)
 - RTC
 - i - inhibit (Off: i; On: I)
 ```